 - Frequently recalled items — Infant furniture, car seats, exercise equipment, baby cribs, strollers, carriages, playpens/play yards, children’s items containing lead or phthalates.

 - Hazardous materials — Kerosene, gas, paint or any chemicals.

 - Large home goods — Mattresses, stoves, pianos, refrigerators.

-- Medical equipment – Wheelchairs, potty chairs, crutches to name a few.
+- Medical equipment — Wheelchairs, potty chairs and crutches, among others.